-Investart is a new online Robo-advisor service that lets you invest in Exchange Traded Funds (ETFs) for free!
+Investart is a new online Robo-advisor service that lets you invest in Exchange Traded Funds (ETFs) for a small fee!
 And not only that!
-They actually let you invest with custom strategies.
+They allow you to invest in custom strategies.
 So, you could use it either as a Robo-advisor or as a broker for ETFs!

 I only recently discovered this service.
 But it looks exciting.
 I even started investing some money myself.
 So, it is time I review Investart.